 Last Saturday I went to visit an exhibition of photos taken by Vivian Maier, an American photographer who was unknown to me.
 From the early 50s, she spent over forty years working as a nanny, first in New York and later in Chicago.
 Only recently, in 2007, her photographic work was discovered.
-She spent her … More A Lifetime Spent in Anonymity
+She spent her lifetime in anonymity despite her impressive work.
+More than 120,000 … Continue reading A Lifetime Spent in Anonymity

 I recently completed a course on personality theory that I found infinitely fascinating.
 Today I want to share some thoughts about how this understanding can help us better navigate in the world.
 You can think of personality as the lens through which we view the world.
-It functions by filtering the world so we only … More Why Understanding Personality Is Key to Increasing Potential
+It functions by filtering the world so we only pay attention to certain things.
+This then influences the way … Continue reading Why Understanding Personality Is Key to Increasing Potential

 We’re all looking for that Goldilocks position in life.
 That ultimate purpose specifically suited to our own unique talents and values.
 Of course, we want to maximise our potential to do the most possible good.
 This is why many of us have this gnawing sense that the job we’re in isn’t quite right.
-We feel … More Where We Are Meant To Be￼
+We feel like we are meant for something else, something more.
+I … Continue reading Where We Are Meant To Be￼

 The search for meaning is inherent in the human being.
 In Japan there is even a specific word to define the importance of having a purpose in life: Ikigai.
-The Ikigai refers to the individual motivation, the one that makes us get out of bed every morning and that gives us the joy of living. … More Ikigai: the Search for Meaning
+The Ikigai refers to the individual motivation, the one that makes us get out of bed every morning and that gives us the joy of living.
+There is no direct English translation.
+Ikigai does not need to … Continue reading Ikigai: the Search for Meaning

 Let me ask you a question.
-When you play a game, when you embark on a project, when you go to work, when you get up in the morning, when you sit down to write, when you make a presentation, when you have to do anything, Are you playing to win or to avoid losing? … More Are You Playing To Win or To Avoid Losing?
+When you play a game, when you embark on a project, when you go to work, when you get up in the morning, when you sit down to write, when you make a presentation, when you have to do anything, Are you playing to win or to avoid losing?
+If you’re wondering what the difference is, when you play … Continue reading Are You Playing To Win or To Avoid Losing?

 I write to call myself a writer and be called a writer, because that means more to me than words could ever convey.
 Continue reading Why I Write

 Do you feel like the weight of responsibility is keeping you grounded?
 Or the sheer drag of life is forcing on the brakes?
 Do you find it hard to muster the requisite lift and thrust to overcome these forces in life?
 Of course, we’ve all been there.
-We’ve all had those days where everything has … More Finding Life Balance Using the Four Forces of Flight
+We’ve all had those days where everything has felt like one big drag, where the simple act of … Continue reading Finding Life Balance Using the Four Forces of Flight

 “Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.
 Because what the world needs is people who have come alive.” – HOWARD THURMAN (SOURCE: THE LIVING WISDOM OF HOWARD THURMAN: A VISIONARY FOR OUR TIME) I know what you’re thinking.
-You’re thinking, ‘what do you mean the ONLY THING the world … More The Only Thing The World Needs From You
+You’re thinking, ‘what do you mean the ONLY THING the world needs from me?!
+The world demands EVERYTHING from me!!!’
+‘It … Continue reading The Only Thing The World Needs From You

 By E. L. Jayne One mellow evening, a seemingly miniscule reverie came along that managed to consume my mind.
 I couldn’t stop contemplating one question: What have I given 100% of everything I had to?
-Truly, 100%? … More To give, or to not give, 100% of yourself?
+Truly, 100%?
+Continue reading To give, or to not give, 100% of yourself?

 The other night, while I was trying to sleep, I started thinking about the post I wrote last week where I stated that hatred is driven – at its core – by a fear of death.
 I couldn’t shake the idea that I was missing something fundamental.
-Naturally this started to make me feel a … More Why Everything Scares You To Death
+Naturally this started to make me feel a little anxious.
+Which then got me thinking, why I am … Continue reading Why Everything Scares You To Death

 A life is infinitesimal in the grand scheme of things.
 When you zoom the lens out, when you consider the enormity of existence.
 A life is but a speck in the vastness of time and space.
 A life is nothing.
 It matters not a jot.
-But when you zoom the lens in, past all of … More The Meaning Of Your Life
+But when you zoom the lens in, past all of the galaxies and all of the solar systems, past all … Continue reading The Meaning Of Your Life

 Hi everyone!
 How are you all doing?
 I had some interesting experiences recently with some people and that brought to my mind the question of how we should see the people who walk into our lives.
 I tend to think that anything we experience is ultimately good.
 Some are just good.
-Some are good by … More If you are in my life, you are good.
+Some are good by their resultant state.
+For example, I had a hard year … Continue reading If you are in my life, you are good.